Projects

 The student will work in the IFAE ATLAS group in topics such as:

-- Search for beyond the Standard Model particles in the ATLAS detector like leptoquarks which may couple preferentially to tau leptons.
+- Search for beyond the Standard Model particles in the ATLAS detector like new pseudo-scalars coupling to top quarks.
 The student will investigate the potential of finding them using several independent selections and combining the information in a deep neural network discriminating signal from background.
 The study will use Monte Carlo simulations.

 Number of students: 1